1. Change your wording to build confidence

 There is no such thing as failure if you actually went for something but the outcome wasn’t what you desired.
 Yes, you didn’t get what you wanted but you did learn something.

 If you don’t use what you learn to improve yourself, then you’re a failure.
 As long as you are improving and learning, you’re never truly failing.
-You may be learning slowly but as long the trend is accumulation rather than degradation of knowledge, you’re doing just fine.
+You may learn slowly but if the trend is accumulation rather than degradation, you’re doing just fine.

 Small improvements, over time, result in big time change.
 Focus on improving the process.
 The outcome will take care of itself.